prathamgahlout/moodle-automated-attendance/Readme.md

   14:00 DM\
   17:00 STAT**

 **Note: Use 24-Hour time format.
 Otherwise it won't work and don't blame me if you loose your attendance.
-And please save the schedule in a ascending format.
+And please save the schedule in an ascending order of time.
 This is also must for correct functioning.**

 Keep in mind that you have to daily update the schedule.txt file only.

 Now just fire it up with,

-`python RunScript.py`
+`$ python RunScript.py`

 ---